Bill Scott (voice actor): Career

 During World War II, he served in the U.S. Army's First Motion Picture Unit (reporting to Lt.
 Ronald Reagan), where he worked with such animators as Frank Thomas.
-After the war, he became what was then known as a "story man" at Warner Bros., working under director Arthur Davis.
+After the war, he became what was then known as a "story man" at Warner Bros.
+Cartoons, working under director Arthur Davis.
 After a job as a writer on Bob Clampett's Time For Beany television puppet show, he later worked at United Productions of America where he was one of the writers who adapted Dr. Seuss's original story for the 1950 Academy Award-winning short Gerald McBoing-Boing, which later became a television show, as well as adapting the 1953 Academy Award-nominated short film of Edgar Allan Poe's The Tell-Tale Heart.
 He was later let go by UPA.
 Scott believed this was because UPA was under political pressure during the Red Scare of the 1950s.
 He believed UPA that consequently dismissed his co-writer for participating in left-wing activities, and threw out Scott as well in the process.

 Scott then went on to work on animated cartoons for John Sutherland Productions.
 This work was mainly on behalf of business organizations, such as the United States Chamber of Commerce.
 While this work reflected more conservative values than his own, he stayed there for four years because the company paid its writers well.
 He grew weary of the messages his employer wanted in his work, and tried to leave, but said "I kept trying to tell them I quit, but they kept stuffing my mouth with money."
 He finally left and went back to work for UPA for a time.